 Risk of default

 When you’re taking out a mortgage, it’s important to be certain you can afford the loan and won’t fall behind on your payments.
-However, changes in your income and employment — or events outside of your control that affect your income — could make covering that monthly payment more difficult down the line.
+However, changes in your income and employment — or events outside of your control that affect your income — could make affording that monthly payment more difficult down the line.
 Examples include losing a job, a natural disaster or accident damaging your home, or an unexpected injury or illness that affects your ability to work.

 Changes to your mortgage also can affect its affordability.
 If you have an adjustable-rate mortgage, your interest rate will change according to market conditions.
 An increase in your interest rate will raise your monthly payment and could make it more difficult to pay.

-Expensive problems and unexpected headaches
+Expensive problems

 Some homebuyers skip the home inspection to close on a house sooner, only to move in and find the place needs expensive repairs or is in some way unsafe.